tobgu/peds/README.md

 Statically type safe persistent/immutable/functional data structures for Go.

-An experiment in how close to generics that code generation can take you.

-There's a vector, a slice, a map and a set.

 Inspired by Clojures data structures and the work done in [Pyrsistent](https://www.github.com/tobgu/pyrsistent) for Python.

+This is an experiment in how close to generics that code generation can take you.
+There's currently a vector, a slice, a map and a set implemented.

 ## What's a persistent data structure?
 Despite their name persistent data structures usually don't refer to